Exploring the Mystery – Verse One of the Tao Te Ching

 It reminds me of a vision board.

-You can identify your desire and recognize it when it comes to fruition – the manifestation of it.
+You can identify your desire and recognize it when it comes to fruition.
 However, focusing on these particular things, the visible manifestations of life, can lead to a limited understanding of reality.

 Where are you on the scale of desiring versus allowing?